 Conversations with staff at the Commission for Collegiate Nursing Education (the specialty accreditor for the UNMC College of Nursing) resulted in the verification that this certificate program need NOT be accredited.
 However, within 90 days of opening the program, a Substantive Program Modification notification will need to be filed with them.
 This notification is to demonstrate that the certificate program will not negatively impact the resources needed to meet all of the standards for our already existing and accredited BSN programs.
 Thus, sustainability is important.
-Further, conversations with the BON indicate that since completion of this program does not grant the graduate permission to take the NCLEX examination (this is conferred by completion of the CGFNS International process and subsequent applications informally supported the creation of this program.
+Further, conversations with the BON indicate that since completion of this program does not grant the graduate permission to take the NCLEX examination (this is conferred by completion of the CGFNS International process and subsequent application to the BON), this program need NOT be reviewed/approved by them.
+Both organizations informally supported the creation of this program.
 Other resources are adequate to begin the program as described below.
 Program revenues will make it possible to hire the additional faculty and staff to implement and expand the program as defined in the budget projections that follow.
 Using the attached budgets, the CON estimates that a minimum of eighteen (18) students would be needed to break even for each offering.